Sustainability → Umbrella Hub Arrangements → Sustaining Umbrella Hub Arrangements

 UHOs can support their subsidiary organizations by increasing participant enrollment and retention in National DPP lifestyle change programs.
 For example, UHOs can work with health care providers to increase referrals to the subsidiary organizations’ programs.
 UHOs can also support subsidiary organizations with best practices to increase enrollment in programs, such as implementing effective strategies for outreach to eligible individuals.
 To improve retention, UHOs can support subsidiary organizations with best practices such as providing engaging and culturally relevant curricula.
 For more information on the recruitment and retention of National DPP lifestyle change program participants, see the Recruitment and Referral and the Retention pages of the Coverage Toolkit.

-Although UHAs are not required to have partner organizations, such organizations can contribute to the UHA’s sustainability.
-Partner organizations can include the state or local health departments, local diabetes advocacy and prevention organizations, health care providers, employers, private businesses, other community-based organizations (CBOs), or State Quality Specialists (SQS) (a network of specialists at the state level trained by CDC to provide technical assistance to organizations offering the National DPP lifestyle change program).
-Additionally, 1705 organizations, organizations funded by CDC to build out the National DPP infrastructure in currently underserved areas, can also provide valuable partnerships through the national reach they access.
-These partners can provide a variety of support to the UHA such as additional funding or publicity, referrals of eligible individuals, or offering services that can support participants’ retention in the National DPP lifestyle change program.
+Partner organizations can contribute to the UHA’s sustainability and include the state or local health departments, local diabetes advocacy and prevention organizations, health care providers, employers, private businesses, other community-based organizations (CBOs), or State Quality Specialists (SQS) (a network of specialists at the state level trained by CDC to provide technical assistance to organizations offering the National DPP lifestyle change program).
+Additionally, DP17-1705 recipients, organizations funded by CDC to build out the National DPP lifestyle change program infrastructure in currently underserved areas, can provide valuable partnerships through their national reach.
+These partners can provide a variety of support to the UHA such as additional funding or publicity, referrals of eligible individuals, or service offerings that support participants’ retention in the National DPP lifestyle change program.

 Adding more subsidiary organizations to the UHA can increase the UHA’s appeal to health care payers, as they gain access to a network of CDC-recognized organizations by contracting with the UHO.
-UHOs should maintain consistent outreach to potential subsidiaries to continually develop the UHA.
 When identifying potential subsidiaries, it is recommended that UHOs begin by utilizing existing connections within their network.
 Because UHA partnerships are built on trust and communication, an existing relationship between organizations can help expedite UHA processes.
+Consistent outreach to potential subsidiaries can enhance subsidiary support and add to the UHA infrastructure.

 Finally, UHOs can retain existing subsidiaries by providing additional support.
 By understanding the needs and suggestions of subsidiary organizations, UHOs can help subsidiary organizations to increase their organizational capacity, such as by identifying additional lifestyle coaches or helping subsidiary staff access lifestyle coach training.

 Continuous quality improvement (CQI) can strengthen the UHA and build payer and health care provider confidence in the arrangement.
 To engage in CQI, the UHO can assess the UHA’s challenges, areas for improvement, and opportunities for growth to improve the outcomes of the UHA’s National DPP lifestyle change programs.
-Areas for improvement may include lifestyle coach training and support and participant recruitment and enrollment.
-UHOs are advised to solicit their subsidiary organizations’ input into the quality improvement process to develop improvement actions that have the buy-in from all appropriate UHA participants.
+Areas for improvement may include Lifestyle Coach training and support and participant recruitment and enrollment.
+UHOs are advised to solicit their subsidiary organizations’ input into the quality improvement process to establish agreement from all UHA participants.